-A. A simple Algorithm to Update Resource Table
+4.1 A Simple Algorithm to Update Resource Table

 Like edge nodes, only a specific amount of bandwidth will be allocated to VPN traffic in each interior node.
-If a VPN conт۸ DI E. Τ. 1/1 DL -L 1 nection is accepted at the edge but doesn't find enough resources provisioned for quantitative services at any of the interior nodes, the connection request will be finally rejected.
+If a VPN connection is accepted at the edge but doesn't find enough resources provisioned for quantitative services at any of the interior nodes, the connection request will be finally rejected.